mottensmann/GCalignR/README.md

 install.packages("GCalignR", dependencies = T)
 ```

--   Get the latest development version from github with
+-   Get the latest development version from GitHub with

 ``` r
     if (!("devtools" %in% rownames(installed.packages()))) {